ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 Examples of how to anonymise personally identifying data include:
 - Replacing individual names with ‘Grant to individual’.
-- Redacting street-level addresses, and including just postal town or the first part of the postcode (known in the UK as [the Outward code](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Outward_code)) or converting postcode data into geocodes.
-(Note: the appropriate approach to redaction will depend on the context of the data.)
+- Redacting street-level addresses, and including just postal town or the first part of the postcode (known in the UK as <a href="https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Outward_code" target="_blank">the Outward code</a>) or converting postcode data into geocodes. **Note**: the appropriate approach to redaction will depend on the context of the data.
 - Replacing individual contact person names with their roles (e.g. Project Manager) and generic email addresses.

 #### Seeking consent to include personal data